ericcornelissen/shescape/docs/api.md

 length as the input array), the escaped and quoted arguments.

 Non-array inputs are converted to single-value arrays.
-Non-string arguments are converted to strings if needed.
-An error is thrown if this is not possible.
+Non-string arguments are converted to strings; an error is thrown if this is not possible.

 ## `escape(arg[, options])`

 The `escape` function escapes a single argument and optionally takes an options object. `escape` always returns a string, the escaped argument.

-Non-string arguments are converted to strings if needed.
-An error is thrown if this is not possible.
+Non-string arguments are converted to strings; an error is thrown if this is not possible.

 ## `escapeAll(args[, options])`